google/gapid/gapis/api/vulkan/README.md

 # Vulkan Status

 ## Trace and Replay
 Vulkan is currently WIP.
-Many samples, and applications do work correctly, but not all.
+Many samples, and applications work correctly, but some bugs may still be present.

 ## Mid-Execution Capture
-Mid-Execution capture is currently in progress.
-Currently there is no way exposed to start a capture at any frame other than 0, but this will be exposed once the functionality is at parity with non mid-execution capture.
+Mid-Execution capture allows an application to be traced starting at an arbitrary point in time.

+If tracing from the command line this can be done with

+`gapit trace -start-defer`

+When using the GUI, this can be acheived by unchecking `Trace from Beginning`

 ## Subcommands
-When replaying to a specific command within a command buffer, we have to re-write the command-buffer.
-The Subcommands list shows all commands in command-buffers that support re-writing.
+When visualizing the tree of Commands, every VkQueueSubmit is expanded into a list of the commands that are run during that submission.
+From there you can query information about any call in the program.

+## Performance
+We are still tuning performance for Vulkan in GAPID.
+For Posix based platforms we handle persistently mapped coherent memory efficiently, but for Windows this is currently in progress.
+Large blocks of mapped coherent memory can greatly reduce replay performance and increase trace size.

+## Test applications
+We use a set of [Test Applications](https://github.com/google/vulkan_test_applications) to validate whether or not Vulkan support is functioning.
+This repository contains applications that use most parts of the API, and will be expanded as more interesting and tricky uses of the API are found.

 ## Current Support
 The current status of support for the Vulkan API on a method by method basis